Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Staring spells

-• Unexplained lost time
+• Unexplained periods of lost time

-• Jerks after waking up
+• Sudden jerks after waking up

-• Events during sleep
+• Events occurring during sleep

-• Events despite seizure medication
+• Events occurring despite seizure medication

 When to Seek Urgent Care